ADHD:

 Antidepressant Medication Management (AMM) HEDIS®

-The percentage of members 18 years old and older who were treated with antidepressant medication, had a diagnosis of major depression and who remained on an antidepressant medication treatment.
+The percentage of members 18 years of age and older who were treated with antidepressant medication, had a diagnosis of major depression and who remained on an antidepressant medication treatment.
 Two rates reported:

 Nationally Recognized Sources